-The Gruppo Sportivo or GS-GFNY are happy to have you aboard for our Sunday group rides leading up to the #thirdSundayinMay – in 2021 that’s May 16!
+The Gruppo Sportivo or GS-GFNY are happy to have you aboard for our Sunday group rides leading up to the #thirdSundayinMay – in 2022 that’s May 15!
 To participate in the group rides you only need to be registered for the race or a member of GFNY Club, be self-sufficient on your bike and follow some basic ground rules.

 The group rides provide riders registered for GFNY NYC 2023 and GFNY Club members the opportunity to meet other riders, reconnect with riders you may know already, learn some new skills, and start to build up the base miles that you will need to have a great day on the bike at the GFNY NYC World Championship.
 Above all, the rides are designed to show you the course, and to keep enjoying cycling all year long.
 Let’s face it, these rides will keep you motivated on days when the couch seems like a much better idea.
 Trust us – it isn’t!
 When attending each week, you may eventually find yourself ready to try riding with a faster group, climbing more confidently, or handling the elements.
 Whatever your desired result, it’s the proven preparation for your best GFNY Championship NYC performance.

 GFNY group rides begin the first Sunday in November and roll all (weather permitting) winter on, and near, the GFNY NYC course.
 The rides are broken up into groups to match your ability to assure everyone has a great experience.
 Each group has a ride leader who's there to keep things organized, safe and productive.

 To join other GFNY Group Rides visit gfny.cc/user/register and select "Group Rides" to find rides close to you.
 Note, that GFNY Group Rides are generally for registered participants of the race, or for GFNY Club members.